albin6/NGINX-Configuration-and-AWS-Guide/README.md

 sudo nano /etc/nginx/sites-available/default
 ```
+Not recommended to edit the default file you can create dedicated file for your site configuration(eg: mysite)
 Add the following to the location part of the server block
 ```
+server {
     server_name yourdomain.com www.yourdomain.com;

     location / {